Debarka-Kundu/HtmlOS/README.md

 Starting the OS in Computer and Tablet expirence is good but not on phone.

+A lite version of this os can be found at https://github.com/Debarka-Kundu/HtmlOS-Lite

 Current version is v0.7.1 Beta M1

 Change Log in v0.7.1 Beta M1: